Maria Luisa Gabriella of Savoy

-Maria Luisa Gabriella of Savoy (17 September 1688 - 14 February 1714), nicknamed La Savoyana, was Queen of Spain by marriage to King Philip V. She acted as regent during her husband's absence from 1702 until 1703 and had great influence as a political adviser during the War of the Spanish Succession, during which she was often regent while Philip fought to protect his legitimacy and his place on the throne.
-Despite her young age, Maria Luisa proved herself to be mature, intelligent, hard-working and resolute, and her regencies were effective, winning the respect of her subjects and becoming very popular and well-loved by her people.
+Princess Maria Luisa Gabriella of Savoy (17 September 1688 - 14 February 1714), nicknamed La Savoyana, was Queen of Spain by marriage to King Philip V. She acted as regent during her husband's absence from 1702 until 1703 and had great influence as a political adviser during the War of the Spanish Succession, during which she was often regent while Philip fought to protect his legitimacy and his place on the throne.

 At the end of the War of Spanish Succession, Philip V was recognised as King of Spain, establishing the Spanish branch of the House of Bourbon, which still rules over Spain to this day.
 Two of her four sons, Louis I and Ferdinand VI, took their turns as King of Spain.
-Maria Luisa died from tuberculosis at just 25.
+Maria Luisa died from tuberculosis when she was 25.

 Early life

 Childhood

 María Luisa Gabriella was born on 17 September 1688, at the Royal Palace of Turin, Savoy.
 She was the third daughter and second surviving child of Victor Amadeus II, Duke of Savoy and Anne Marie of Orléans, the youngest daughter of Philippe I, Duke of Orléans and Princess Henrietta of England.

 In her youth, Maria Luisa Gabriella was described as "intelligent, playful, and fun-loving" and had received an excellent education.
 She remained close to her older sister Maria Adelaide, who later married Louis, Duke of Burgundy, the eldest grandson of Louis XIV.